Why choose Native Perennials?

 The relationship between pollinators and plants goes back millions of years and has evolved to be as efficient as possible.
 Native perennials that have grown in a specific region alongside the insect or birdlife that it relies on for pollination will thrive when paired with these pollinators.
 Aspects of the plant's shape and reproductive method may be keyed into the type of insects and birds that feed off the fruit or nectar they produce.

-Native Perennials Are Climate Resistance:
+Are Native Perennials Are Climate Resistant?

 Every region has its seasonal weather patterns, and every plant has its optimum conditions for survival.
 A native perennial has evolved in a specific climate, so it's used to the general humidity, temperature changes, and rainfall levels.
 Whereas non-native plants may die off due to a cold snap or need to water them more aggressively in the Summer, native perennials can primarily look after themselves against the elements.